Human Skin Conditions and Diseases

 In humans, skin is the largest organ of the integumentary system.
 The skin has multiple layers of ectodermal tissue and guards the underlying muscles, bones, ligaments and internal organs.
 Human skin is similar to that of most other mammals, except that it is not protected by fur.

-Unclean skin favors the development of pathogenic organisms - the dead cells that continually slough off of the epidermis mix with the secretions of the sweat and sebaceous glands and the dust found on the skin to form a filthy layer on its surface.
+Unclean skin favors the development of pathogenic organisms - the dead cells that continually slough from the epidermis mix with the secretions of the sweat and sebaceous glands and the dust found on the skin to form a filthy layer on its surface.
 If not washed away, the slurry of sweat and sebaceous secretions mixed with dirt and dead skin is decomposed by bacterial flora, producing a foul smell.
 Functions of the skin are disturbed when it is excessively dirty; it becomes more easily damaged, the release of antibacterial compounds decreases, and dirty skin is more prone to develop infections.

-Human skin is composed of three primary layers consisting of the:
+Human skin is composed of three primary layers, consisting of the:

 Epidermis